m-reza-rahman/jakartaee-kubernetes/README.md

 for [this](abstract.md) talk or [this](lab-abstract.md) lab.
 The prerequistes for the lab are [here](prerequisites.md).
 A video for the talk is available on [YouTube](https://www.youtube.com/watch?v=Q2jTk3-1Fdc).

-The basic Jakarta EE application used throughout is in the [jakartaee](/jakartaee) folder.
+The basic Java application used throughout is in the [application](/application) folder.

 Factors demostrated include: